HyperCells/HyperCells.github.io/source/contents/GettingStarted/getting_started.rst

 The task of modeling tight-binding models on hyperbolic lattices is split into two steps:

+.. card:: 1.
+HyperCells package
+   :link: ./getSetGo_HyperCells.html
+   :link-alt: getSetGo_HyperCells.html
+   :text-align: justify
+   :margin: 3 3 2 2

-#. **Construction of lattice/model graphs:** For finite systems, this includes the construction
-   of appropriate periodic boundary conditions, while for infinite systems, the corresponding primitive cell and successive supercells are constructed in order to apply the supercell method for hyperbolic band theory.
+   **Construction of lattice/model graphs** for finite systems, this includes the construction of appropriate periodic boundary conditions, while for infinite systems, the corresponding primitive cell and successive supercells are constructed in order to apply the supercell method for hyperbolic band theory.
 This part is implemented in the |GAP| package **HyperCells**.